 Figure 16: LakeSPI results for Lake Rotoehu.
 LakeSPI Indices expressed as a percentage of lake maximum potential.
+Bigure 16: LakeSPI results for Lake Rotoehu.
+LakeSPI Indices expressed as a percentage of lake maximum potential.

-Lake Rotoehu now has the lowest LakeSPI Index (18%) and one of the highest Invasive Impact scores (90%) recorded for any of the 12 Rotorua Te Arawa lakes (Figure 16).
+Lake Rotoehu has the lowest LakeSPI Index (18%) and the highest Invasive Impact scores (92%) recorded for any of the 12 Rotorua Te Arawa lakes (Figure 16).
 This reflects a major infestation of hornwort which has spread through the lake resulting in a halving of the LakeSPI Index since the 2003 survey.
-Hornwort was first recorded in the lake off Otautu Bay in December 2004 (R. Mallinson, BOPRC, pers comm.) and by late summer

-2005 there were extensive weed beds along much of the shoreline.
+Hornwort was first recorded in the lake off Otautu Bay in December 2004 (R. Mallinson, BOPRC, pers comm.) and by late summer 2005 it had formed extensive weed beds around much of the shoreline.
 Since 2008, LakeSPI results demonstrate the negative impact hornwort is having on native submerged vegetation within the lake as it approaches 'habitat saturation' in this waterbody.
-Lake Rotoehu remains in the bottom group of lakes, categorised as being in 'poor' condition.
+Lake Rotoehu remains at the bottom of this group of lakes, categorised as being in 'poor' condition.

-On a positive note, given the recent history of poor water quality and frequent blue-green blooms, it is quite possible the development of extensive hornwort beds around the margins of this shallow lake may reduce algal blooms by storing nutrients, despite the detrimental impact hornwort will have on littoral condition.
-Nutrient removal by means of weed harvesting may not only reduce weed impact but also help remove internal lake nutrients.
+On a positive note, given the recent history of poor water quality and frequent blue-green blooms, it is quite possible the development of extensive hornwort beds around the margins of this shallow lake may reduce algal blooms by storing nutrients, despite the other detrimental impacts hornwort will have on littoral condition.
+Nutrient removal by means of weed harvesting should not only reduce weed impact but also help remove internal lake nutrients.
 Out of all the Rotorua Te Arawa Lakes, Lake Rotoehu was the only one estimated to have sufficient harvestable weed biomass to potentially reduce the lake nutrient budget by a beneficial amount (Matheson & Clayton 2002).
-The fourth year of weed harvesting in Lake Rotoehu commenced in March 2013 and expectations were to remove 1,500 - 3,000 tonnes of hornwort from the lake, and thus 3.5 to 7.0 tonnes of nitrogen (Lakes Water Quality Society 2012).